Skip to content

 Some railroad diagrams have only one path while others have several alternate paths like loops, choices or options.
 More complex railroad diagrams can consist of many alternate paths, or nested (lower-level) diagrams, that show a further level of detail.

 The next example describes the process that you might use to purchase a cupcake from your favorite bakery.
 Not only must you choose a flavor of cupcake and icing, but you may also add rainbow sprinkles.
-The baker has put a limit on them, however, allowing you a maximum of 4 shakes from the dispenser.
-Don't forget to pay!
+However, the baker has put a limit on them.
+Also, don't forget to pay!

 Choo-choo!!